 2. Mecca, Kingdom of Saudi Arabia

-Mecca is known to be the holiest city in the Islamic faith, believing that it’s the birthplace of Prophet Muhammed and where the religion of Islam started.
+Mecca is known to be the holiest city in the Islamic faith, believing it’s the birthplace of Prophet Muhammed and where Islam started.
 It’s one of the most prominent cities in Saudi Arabia, commonly known as Mecca Al Mukarramah, which means “Mecca the Honoured.”
 Muslims flock from all corners of the globe not only to visit the sacred Kaaba but also to explore the city where their religion began and their prophet lived.

 Although Saudi Arabia is a fantastic destination with a unique culture and rich history that welcomes tourists from all over the world, Mecca is confined to Muslims, forbidding non-Muslims from entering the holy city.
-Despite being a fascinating centre for different races and all walks of life, you can enter if you share the same Islamic beliefs.
+Despite being a fascinating centre for different races and all walks of life, you can join if you share the same Islamic beliefs.

 3. Wailing Wall, Jerusalem